|

 Kong's

-biggest flaw is that Kong himself is the
+biggest flaw is that Kong is the

 only character with ... well, character.
 All